 Supporting documents will need to be uploaded before submitting your application, and a Personal Statement (in some format) is mandatory for all applications.
 You will also find on the above link helpful guidance on writing a Personal Statement, as well as further details on providing references.

-PgDip Practitioner Forensic Psychology September 2017 entry - Open for applications 19th May 2017 until 30th June 2017
+PgDip Practitioner Forensic Psychology - September 2017 entry deadline extended to 30th July 2017

 MSc Forensic Psychology - Closed for 2017 entry